Gilgamesh and Aga: Aga's message

 Aga's demand meant the people of Uruk becoming drawers of water unendingly, denoting slavery.

 Gilgamesh repeats it before the assembly of the elders.
 The poem does not make clear whether Gilgamesh reproduces Aga's message or whether it is deliberately described; however, Line 4 speaks for the fact that Gilgamesh interprets the message as he was "carefully choosing his words".
 Only the able-bodied men, those who would have to work themselves, revolt.
 The rebellion is mitigated by the fact that they were not talking about the king, but about the 'son of the king'; perhaps a hint that Aga is still young and immature.

 Irrigation was pivotal to life in southern Mesopotamia.
 Agriculture depended upon artificial irrigation and drainage, and the canals served for transportation.
 A vivid example of the importance of canals is found in the Stele of Vultures, erected by Eannatum of Lagash to commemorate a success in the long conflict between his city and its neighbor Umma.
 The conflict revolved around the control of Gu-Edin, a field on the common border between the two cities.
 After describing the hostilities and his victory, Eannatum relates in detail the oath taken by the king of Umma, which concerns the irrigation system.

 The object of Aga's demand is related to the very reality of existence in southern Mesopotamia and his demand for Uruk implies that he required foreign labor to carry it out.
 Pre-Sargonic Lagash texts show that mass killings of war prisoners and recruiting foreign forces to strengthen the city were not unknown.

-The same motif can be seen in Enmerkar and the Lord of Aratta (ETCSL), where Emmerkar demanded that the people of Aratta do construction work.
+The same motif can be seen in Enmerkar and the Lord of Aratta (ETCSL), where Enmerkar demanded that the people of Aratta do construction work.

-Aga's demand was found in a proverb collection, making the answer of the able-bodied men functionally parallel ,since both are made from the literally same model.
+Aga's demand was found in a proverb collection, making the answer of the able-bodied men functionally parallel, since both are made from the literally same model.
 Both answers begin with a strophe demonstrating authority, to make demands and conclude with a decision concerning the war.